kivutar/uxn/README.md

 ### Assembler

-The following command will create an Uxn-compatible rom from an [uxntal file](https://wiki.xxiivv.com/site/uxntal.html), point to a different .tal file in `/projects` to assemble a different rom.
+The following command will create an Uxn-compatible rom from an [uxntal file](https://wiki.xxiivv.com/site/uxntal.html).
+Point the assembler to a .tal file in `/projects` to assemble a rom.

 ```
 bin/uxnasm projects/examples/demos/life.tal bin/life.rom